Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/installing_kubernetes.md

 Make sure you have all this information before proceeding further.

-You can chose to create a Kubernetes object from your Portal, keeping in mind the settings and adjustments we discuss below.
+Even though you can create a Kubernetes object from your Portal, for Kubeflow we need to make a few configuration changes, and it is easier to do with AKS-e. ***Please continue to the next chapterm and do not create a Kubernetes cluster using Portal.***

 ![pics/creating_k8s_marketplace.png](pics/creating_k8s_marketplace.png)

-# Installing Kubernetes using AKS-e (Skip the rest of the page if you did it using Portal)
+# Installing Kubernetes using AKS-e

 ## Login to the desired cloud